Fitzwilliam Museum: Incidents

 On 25 January 2006, a visitor tripped and shattered three massive Qing Dynasty vases which had been on public display since 1948.
 In April 2006, the man was arrested but charges of causing criminal damage were dropped.
 Scholars and restoration experts from the Fitzwilliam Museum were able to reconstruct the damaged porcelain vases and largely restore them to their former splendour.
 The vases have been put back on display and are now protected by security glass.

 On 13 April 2012, 18 pieces of Chinese jade were stolen by a gang nicknamed the Rathkeale Rovers.
 The burglars were eventually caught and sentenced to a combined 18 years in jail, but several of the most valuable pieces were not recovered and are speculated to have been sold to China.
 Estimates of the lost artefacts' value range up to £57 million, making the heist one of the most significant by value in UK history.

 Friends of the Fitzwilliam Museum

-Founded in 1909, the Friends of the Fitzwilliam Museum is the oldest society in Britain specifically dedicated to the long-term support and development of a museum.
+The Society of Friends of the Fitzwilliam Museum was founded in 1909 and was the first supporter group established at a British art institution..
 The Friends of the Fitzwilliam Museum have raised funds to acquire major artworks and provide for the expansion and refurbishment of the museum site.
 The current priorities of the Friends of the Fitzwilliam Museum include acquisition of major contemporary works and development of a significant endowment to secure the museum for posterity.

 Princess Alexandra of Kent is president of the Fitzwilliam Museum Development Trust.